Rossman360/journal/readme.md

 Woke around 8:30, made coffee and learned about/set up SSHFS.
 Now my bluehost server is essentially just a folder on my computer.
 I did my chess and Wordle and pruned some QMK branches as well.

+. . .

+A very scattered Lucy picked me up around 10:45.
+We got an oil change in her car, then ate at the Waffle House in Canton.
+We went to her house for about half an hour while she changed clothes, etc., and then drove to Box Turtle.
+We helped move with Galen and Rachel, and eventually Jamie.
+We took two trailer loads to the new house and then all went out to eat at The Madness, and were joined by Darwin and Zelda as well.
+Lucy and I were very tired after that, so we drove to her house and watched silly videos on her phone until we fell asleep.

+	-IX.XXIV-

+Woke, drove to my house and had coffee with Lucy.
+I started putting together a personal discography, made some noodles and then worked on Rebound Rev 5, mainly importing 3D models and fixing mounting hole areas.
+I also imported the MCU.
+I think my next step will be to mirror the diodes and pins on the right side so that the board is more symmetrical.
+Currently I'm stalling by doing laundry and writing in my journal.